timhyson/airport-challenge-js/README.md

 # airport-challenge-js

-Reworking of the airport challenge written in JavaScript and tested in Jasmine
+This is a simple reworking of the airport challenge from the first weekend challenge, but this time was written in JavaScript and tested in Jasmine.

 - How to install this on your machine
 - Outline your approach